mirshoddev99/mirshoddev99/README.md

 - **Goodread Clone**: I used tools Python, Django, BootStrap, DRF, PostgreSQL, RabbitMQ, Celery, Email-System, and more🚀
 - **Personal Blog**: I used tools Python, Django, PostgreSQL, Email-System, and more 🚀
-- **Social-Media**: I have been working on a Social-Media project using Django🚀
+- **Social-Media**: I used Django, Postgresql, Docker, Redis, Front-End and other tools to implement this project🚀

 ## Education 🎓